cda-tum/mqt-qmap/README.md

 - **Heuristic Mapper**:  Heuristic solution based on A* search.
 For details see [[1]](https://iic.jku.at/files/eda/2018_tcad_efficient_mapping_of_quantum_circuits_to_ibm_qx_architectures.pdf).
 - **Exact Mapper**: Exact solution utilizing the SMT Solver Z3.
 For details see [[2]](https://iic.jku.at/files/eda/2019_dac_mapping_quantum_circuits_ibm_architectures_using_minimal_number_swap_h_gates.pdf).

+Note that, at the moment, circuits to be mapped are assumed to be already decomposed into elementary gates supported by the targeted device.
+More specifically, circuits must not contain gates acting on more than two qubits.

 For more information, please visit [iic.jku.at/eda/research/ibm_qx_mapping/](https://iic.jku.at/eda/research/ibm_qx_mapping/).

 If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/iic-jku/qmap/issues).